happy girl happy boy

 Country Director Nepal

-Amidst political turmoil, Nepal is putting their continuous and conscious efforts to realise the children’s rights.
-Nepal has made significant efforts such as developing national action plans to address the child protection challenges.
-Through our project in Nepal, we are closely working with the Government stakeholders to bring in progressive steps towards formulation of necessary laws and regulations in addressing the internet facilitated sexual abuse and exploitation of children.
+Through our projects in Nepal, we are closely working with the Government stakeholders to bring in progressive steps towards formulation of necessary laws and regulations in addressing the internet facilitated sexual abuse and exploitation of children.

 Children in Nepal